+All of the bags in the Shuttle line feature large, very durable wheels that allow them to roll along through airports, hotels, and city streets with ease.
+I tested mine not only on smooth pavement and carpet, but also in the great outdoors while crossing snow-covered sidewalks and along icy roads.
+In both cases, the luggage performed as if it was built for off-road travel.
 The wheels didn't miss a beat when transitioning from a wide variety of surfaces that ranged from completely dry to thick slush to completely ice covered.
 If it could handle those conditions without a problem, chances are it'll take whatever you can throw at it too.

-I used the Shuttle 100 with both a very light load, and an extremely large one, and had no problems wheeling it around, even through the variety of conditions mentioned above.
-The handle is very comfortable in the hand, and allows for a firm grip on the bag, which translates to a great deal of confidence when you're on the go.
-If I had one complaint however, it is that I wished the handle were a little longer, as there were times when I could have used a bit more space between the bag and my feet as I rushed along through the airport.
+The bag also comes equipped with a very durable aircraft-grade aluminum handle that allows travelers to pull it along with ease, even if it is stuffed to the gills with gear.
+I tested the Shuttle 100 with both a very light load, and an extremely heavy one, and had no problems wheeling it around, even through the variety of conditions and surfaces mentioned above.
+The handle is very comfortable to hold on to, and it allows for a firm grip on the bag, which translates to a great deal of confidence when you're on the go.
+If I had one complaint however, it is that I wished the handle was just a little longer, as there were times when I could have used a bit more space between the bag and my feet as I rushed along through the airport.

-Another spacious pocket, hidden away on the rear of the bag, is great for storing dirty laundry, while a flap pocket – also on the rear of the bag – is designed for holding magazines, books, or newspapers.
-Finally, on the top of the Shuttle you'll also find yet another small pocket that is meant for keeping your small liquids and toiletries close at hand, both at your final destination and while passing through security.
+But that main compartment is just the beginning of the Shuttle's storage options.
+There is also a collapsible bottom pocket that is perfect for stashing wet clothing or a pair of stinky boots you want to keep separated from your other gear.
+Another spacious pocket, hidden away on the rear of the bag, is great for storing dirty laundry as well, while a flap pocket – also on the rear of the bag – is designed for quick access to magazines, books, or even a tablet.
+Finally, on the top of the Shuttle you'll also discover yet another handy pocket that is meant for keeping your small liquids and toiletries close at hand, both at your final destination and while passing through security at the airport.

 The Shuttle 100 sells for $290, while the Shuttle 130 goes for $320.
 Those are competitive prices for luggage this good, especially when you consider it will likely be a constant traveling companion for years to come.
 If you're in the market for a new bag, this is the one I would recommend at the moment.
 It is tough, good looking, well designed, and can carry a lot of cargo.
 What more could you ask for?